 - Time at leisure to explore the medieval town of Dinan

-- Farewell Evening Meal at Le Bistrot du Viaduc
+- Farewell Dinner at Le Bistrot du Viaduc

 One of the highlights of the tour is a visit to the Abbey of Mont Saint-Michel, which perches upon a great, isolated granite cone rising from the Bay of Mont Saint-Michel, the sands of which are bared at low tide.
 There are quicksands here from which, according to a depiction in the Bayeux Tapestry, Harold Godwin saved some Norman soldiers.
 Believed by the Celts to be a resting place to which the departed were ferried on an invisible boat, it became the site of a hermitage after an apparition of St Michael to St Aubert, Bishop of Avranches (708).
 A Carolingian church was built in the 10th century, followed by a Romanesque basilica in the 17th century.
 Count Richard I of Normandy established a Benedictine Abbey here in 966 and it became a major seat of learning in the 11th century.
 It was progressively fortified in the Middle Ages.
 We shall visit the small village below the Mount and then participate in a tour of the Abbey, visiting its church, refectory, ancient scriptorium, and cloister.